The Oxford Income Letter is an investment newsletter that’s put together by a guy named Marc Lichtenfeld, who is a published author & pro-investor.

 It even states that you can “easily clear $54,000 per year“, which is a heck of a lot of money.

-And those kind of claims make it sound too good to be true.
+And those kinds of claims make it sound too good to be true.
 In fact to be honest they make it flat out sound like a scam.

 You see the reality in life (as you probably know) is that there is no such thing as easy money.
 You either put in the work to make money, or you take risks to make money… Which could alternatively result in catastrophic losses.